krkeegan/home-assistant-addons/alarmdecodermqtt/README.md

 the alphanumeric message and by default will not be treated as an expander zone until the zone changes state.
 This can be annoying because zones tracked using the alphanumeric messages are not as reliable.

+# TODO

+- Write up some actual documentation for how to use this.
+- Consider whether to add support for "writing" to the panel (arm, disarm)